apache/incubator-wayang/README.md

 Apache Wayang(incubating) is not at execution engine, but it administrates the execution engines for you.
 Therefore, it is important to have installed the following requirements:

-- Java version support from 8, the wayang team recommend Java version 11, does not forget to declare the variable `JAVA_HOME`
+- Java version support from 8.
+The Wayang team recommends Java version 11: do not forget to declare the variable `JAVA_HOME`
-- Apache Spark, you need to installed Apache Spark from version 3, does not forget to have declare the variable `SPARK_HOME`
+- Apache Spark.
+You need to install Apache Spark from version 3: do not forget to declare the variable `SPARK_HOME`
-- Apache Hadoop, you need to installed Apache Hadoop from version 3, does not forget to have declare the variable `HADOOP_HOME`
+- Apache Hadoop.
+You need to install Apache Hadoop from version 3: do not forget to have declare the variable `HADOOP_HOME`

 ### Validating the installation

-To execute your first code in wayang you need to execute the following command
+To execute your first program in Wayang, you need to execute your program with the 'wayang-submit' command as follows:

 ```shell
 wayang-submit org.apache.wayang.apps.wordcount.Main java file://$(pwd)/README.md